adnansaim/accordion/README.md

 # Web Accordion creation

-Simbple Accordion design and development using Html , Css(scss) and Javascript
+Simple Accordion design and development using Html , Css(scss) and Javascript